-Again, like the audio side of things, there's a vast range of switches, access points and network accessories that are available to create a world-class network in your house.
+Again, as with the audio side of things, there's a vast range of switches, access points and network accessories that are available to create a world-class network in your house.

-That's not it though, Control4 also offers smart outlets, security cameras, thermostats, centralized lightning panels, motion sensors, KNX devices and a lot, lot more.
+That's not it though.
+Control4 also offers smart outlets, security cameras, thermostats, centralised lightning panels, motion sensors, KNX devices and a lot, lot more.

 Control4: What it costs

 Control4 does not come cheap.
 Even for the most basic of setups â let's say simplifying your AV controls â you'll have to fork out, say, $1,000 for an EA-3 controller and $300 for the remote control; and then you'll have to pay for the visit of an authorised Control4 dealer on top to set it all up.

 From that basic setup, the sky is pretty much the limit when compiling your Control4 home system.
 If you want touch panels in every room, multi-room audio, a professional grade home network, a cinema room â you get the idea â then you can easily run up a five-figure bill.
 Heck, go for a home like this and you'd probably be looking at six figures.

 The cost of some individual items gives you an idea of the price-brackets we're dealing with here.
 A 10-inch in-wall touch panel is $1,200.
 The Pakedge router Control4 recommends is $750.
 A single load light switch costs from $500.
 A 2.1 system with a Triad Soundbar, an amp and a subwoofer will be around $4,000.

 Even the Door Station video doorbell is expensive.
 That's $1,050 on its own, with a $99 subscription on top.